JACK STROM AND NEW ORLEANS HOODOO: In the aftermath of Hurricane Katrina …

 A 12-year-old boy moves to New Orleans unaware he has been chosen …

-Jack Strom is unprepared for his move to New Orleans with his father, head of a small construction company.
+Jack Storm is unprepared for his move to New Orleans with his father, head of a small construction company.
 Jack’s father has moved them from Los Angeles to take advantage of the construction opportunities in New Orleans after the destruction of Hurricane Katrina.

 And there’s another reason Jack’s father has moved them — Jack’s mother has died recently and Jack’s father wants to get away from Los Angeles and those memories.